VD-CRN/chemical-predictor/README.md

 ---

 ## 🧬 Scientific background
-The algorithm is based on the **Vector-Based Stoichiometry Method (VA-CRN)**
+The algorithm is based on the **A Vector-Based Approach to the Development of Stoichiometrically Consistent Chemical Reaction Networks (VD-CRN)**,
 developed by *Nataliia Yilmaz* (EPFL) and *Pavlo Kozub* (NURE).
 It reconstructs chemical reaction systems through linear-algebraic transformations
-of element composition vectors — a mathematically rigorous approach to reaction analysis
+of element-composition vectors, ensuring **stoichiometric consistency**
-that can generate **all possible valid reaction sets** for given components.
+across all generated networks and enabling the exploration of **all valid reaction sets**
+for any given combination of components.

 ---